ArnaudBan/widget-embed-latest-tweets/readme.txt

 == Frequently Asked Questions ==

-Do not hesitate to ask questions on the forum
+Do not hesitate to ask questions on the forum !

+= Is it possible to modifying link color ? =

+Sorry no. With the embed method from Twitter you can't really customise the display of your tweet.

+= Can the tweet's width be under 250px ? =

+No. Twitter says : This value [the width] is constrained to be between 250 and 550 pixels

 == Changelog ==

 = 0.3.2 =

 * Debug : new Tweets not showing

 = 0.3.1 =